 Anyone who can report earned income can contribute to a traditional IRA.
-It's an especially useful option for workers who don’t get a 401(k) plan through their employer.
+It's an especially useful option for workers who don’t have a 401(k) plan through their employer.

-In addition to the tax deductions from traditional IRAs, it’s important to note that any gains on investments in the account won’t be taxed until money is withdrawn from the account.
+In addition to the tax deductions available for contributing to a traditional IRA, any gains or earnings on the investments held in the account aren't taxed until the money is withdrawn from the account.
 Contributions are also finally taxed at that time.
-This could result in additional tax savings if the investor is in a lower tax bracket in the future than they are today.
+This could result in additional tax savings if the investor is in a lower tax bracket in retirement than they were at the time they made contributions.

-A Roth IRA is sort of like a traditional IRA in reverse.
-In 2019, investors will be able to contribute up to $6,000 into an investment account ($7,000 if they are over 50).
-But unlike a traditional IRA.
-The key feature of a Roth IRA is that investment gains can be withdrawn at retirement age completely tax-free.
+A Roth IRA is something like a traditional IRA in reverse since contributions consist of after-tax dollars, unlike with a traditional IRA.
+The key feature of a Roth IRA is that investment gains can be withdrawn in retirement completely tax-free.

 Which IRA to Choose?

-It is generally hard to predict what your income and tax bracket will be when you retire.
-That’s why it often makes sense to put money in both accounts to receive tax advantages either way, with a traditional IRA offering tax deductions up front and Roth IRA offering tax savings on the back end with a Roth IRA that provides for tax-free withdrawals.
+It can be difficult to predict what your income and tax bracket will be when you retire, so it often makes sense to put money in both types of accounts so you'll see tax advantages either way—upfront with a traditional IRA that offers tax deductions, and on the back end with a Roth IRA that provides for tax-free withdrawals.

-One thing to consider is whether or not you already have access to a 401(k) or similar plan through your employer.
+A traditional IRA might not be necessary if you already have access to a 401(k) or similar plan through your employer.
 Both of these accounts provide upfront tax deductions.